 If you prefer a cooler climate and want access to a choice of rural scenery, life in Tasmania could be an option for you.

 I spent three weeks travelling this beautiful island, and loved the pristine lakes, winding mountain roads and gorgeous powdery beaches.
 Click the button below to read more about life in Hobart.

 8. Australian City Comparisons

-Check out my blog posts or videos comparing Australian cities to help you decide where to live in Australia.
+My blog posts below compare lots of factors in different Australian cities to help you decide where to live in Australia.
 Each blog post also features a video version on my YouTube channel!